Beyond-Better/bb/docs/CONTRIBUTING.md

 6. Run tests: `deno task test`
 7. Build the project: `deno task build`
 8. If you've made version changes, update the version: `deno task update-version`
-9. Commit your changes (preferably using BBai to generate the commit message).
+9. Commit your changes (preferably using BB to generate the commit message).
 10. Push to your fork and submit a pull request.
 11. When working on a specific interface (API, BUI, CLI, or DUI), follow the respective guidelines mentioned in the [Interface-Specific Guidelines](#interface-specific-guidelines) section.